tiagokepe/gather_HTAP/README.md

 The workloads set up is the following:

-*In-memory databases
+* In-memory databases

-*Row-oriented layout
+* Row-oriented layout

-*Single table with 8 columns of 8-bytes (double)
+* Single table with 8 columns of 8-bytes (double)

-*Tuple size of 64-bytes, fitting in one cache line
+* Tuple size of 64-bytes, fitting in one cache line

-*1 milling tuples
+* 1 million tuples

 ## Analityc Workload